 When UNC determines that a student who resides in on-campus housing is missing, UNC personnel will notify the UNC Police at 970-351-2245 no later than 24-hours after the time the student is determined missing.
-UNC personnel will also notify the hall staff (Resident Assistant, Community Assistant, Assistant Neighborhood Coordinator, Community Director, or Neighborhood Coordinator) or on-call staff.
+UNC personnel will also notify the hall staff (Resident Assistant, Community Assistant, Assistant Residential Coordinator, Residential Coordinator) or on-call staff.
 In addition to identifying a general emergency contact person listed in the student's housing contract, a student residing in on-campus housing has the option annually to confidentially identify a separate person to be contacted by UNC no later than 24-hours after the student is determined to be missing.